Issue 3-20, 2021

 KEYWORDS: meteopathy, meteorological diseases, personalized prevention of diseases, cardiovascular diseases

-Acknowledgments: The study had no sponsorship
+FUNDING: The study had no sponsorship

-Conflict of interest:: The authors declare no apparent or potential conflicts of interest related to the publication of this article
+CONFLICT OF INTEREST: The authors declare no apparent or potential conflicts of interest related to the publication of this article

-For citation: Lobanov A.A., Andronov S.V., Fesyun A.D., Rachin A.P., Grishechkina I.A., Popov A.I., , Yakovlev M.Yu., Nikitin M.V., Lebedeva O.D.
+FOR CITATION: Lobanov A.A., Andronov S.V., Fesyun A.D., Rachin A.P., Grishechkina I.A., Popov A.I., , Yakovlev M.Yu., Nikitin M.V., Lebedeva O.D.
 Study on Patient Adaptation in Sanatoriums.
 Bulletin of Rehabilitation Medicine.
 2021; 20 (3): 26-36. https://doi.org/10.38025/2078-1962-2021-20-3-26-36

-For correspondence: Andrey A. Lobanov, e-mail: alobanov89@gmail.com
+Andrey A. Lobanov, e-mail: alobanov89@gmail.com

 References: